Welcome to Mix

 This section provides a list of resources available to help you learn about Mix.

 The Learn tab helps both new and experienced users learn about Mix.
-The tab provides lessons and tutorials, helpful tips and tricks, and announcements of new Mix features.
+The tab provides lessons and tutorials, sample projects, helpful tips and tricks, and announcements of new Mix features.

 To access the Learn tab, click Learn in Mix.dashboard.

-In the top bar, you will see three tabs:
+In the top bar, you will see four tabs:

 |Mix.tricks||Provides answers to common questions and topics of the latest Mix features|